 7 main reasons you’re still not gaining muscle even though you’re lifting weights

-So, you’ve spent the last few months in the gym lifting heavy weights and working your a*s off (allegedly), but you’ve got nothing to show for it?
+So, you’ve spent the last few months in the gym lifting heavy weights and working your ass off (allegedly), but you’ve got nothing to show for it?
 Then, it’s very likely you’re making the mistakes described in this article.
 There are several things which could explain why your muscles aren’t getting bigger and why you aren’t making any progress.
 Fortunately, all of these things are completely under your control.

 In this article, we’ll describe in detail all the reasons why you’re not gaining muscle at the rate you should be gaining and the changes you need to make in order to start seeing results and build an impressive physique.